moorepants/eme185/content/pages/technicalresources.rst

-:title: Technical resources and Tips
+:title: Technical Resources and Tips
 :status: hidden

 In the course of making your project or product successful, you will have to draw on your team's combined knowledge, experience and talents as an engineer.
 But a good engineer also does not waste time 'reinventing the wheel' from scratch.
 There is a wealth of knowledge and resources available in the form of books,articles and videos on the internet.
 Here is a list of some of these resources that you may want to use:

 Design Calculations and References
 ----------------------------------